ULHPC/tutorials/beginners/README.md

 ### Pre-requisite: screen configuration file `~/.screenrc`

 While not mandatory, we advise you to rely on our customized configuration file for screen [`.screenrc`](https://github.com/ULHPC/dotfiles/blob/master/screen/.screenrc) available on [Github](https://github.com/ULHPC/dotfiles/blob/master/screen/.screenrc).
-Normally, you have nothing to do since we already setup this file for you in your homedir.

 Otherwise, simply clone the [ULHPC dotfile repository](https://github.com/ULHPC/dotfiles/) and make a symbolic link `~/.screenrc` targeting the file `screen/screenrc` of the repository.

 ### Basic commands